FabianIDE/sports-wheelchair-project/INSTALLATION.md

 ## INSTALLATION

- After collecting all the components as specified in [Components](COMPONENTS.md), follow these steps how to set everything up!
+ After collecting all the components as specified in [Components](COMPONENTS.md), follow these steps how to set everything up.

 ### Arduino